Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Introduction

-This work focuses on observational data at three wavelengths: (i) optical, which is dominated by the QSO emission and is seen as almost four point sources from HST images \citep{Kneib1998}; (ii) Sub-millimetre, which traces the gaseous dusty disk of the host galaxy \citep{Solomon2003, Granato1996}, with current ALMA observations having enough resolution to resolve the four images and; (iii) radio, where the low frequency (e.g., 1--10\,GHz) radio emission traces relativistic charged particles accelerated by the radio jet \citep{Kayser1990} launched by the central AGN or starburst.
-The high-frequency (e.g., 10--30\,GHz) radio continuum may also have contributions from the free-free emission and/or the dust emission originated in the host galaxy.
+This work focuses on observational data at three wavelengths: (i) optical, which is dominated by the QSO emission and is seen as almost four point sources from HST images \citep{Kneib1998}; (ii) Sub-millimetre, which traces the gaseous dusty disk of the host galaxy \citep{Solomon2003, Granato1996}, with current ALMA observations having enough resolution to resolve the four images and; (iii) radio, where the radio emission traces relativistic charged particles accelerated by the radio jet \citep{Kayser1990} launched by the central AGN or starburst.
 With these data, we can separate the AGN contribution from the host galaxy.

 This paper is organized as follows: Observations and data reduction are presented in Section~\ref{sec:obsdata}.
-The modelling processes, the lens models of the host galaxy, and the newly discovered radio lobe, which are built up with both parametric and non-parametric models, are shown in Section~\ref{sec:model}.
-In Section~\ref{sec:result}, we analyse the spatial distribution, the spectral energy distribution of radio emission, and the differential lensing effect.
-In Section~\ref{sec:discuss}, we discuss the confirmation, emission components, and the age of this radio lobe.
+The modelling processes, the lens models of the host galaxy, and the newly discovered radio jet, which are built up with both parametric and non-parametric models, are shown in Section~\ref{sec:model}.
+In Section~\ref{sec:result}, we analyse the spatial distribution of multi-wavelength images and the spectral energy distribution (SED) of radio emission.
+In Section~\ref{sec:discuss}, we discuss the confirmation, emission components, and feedback of this radio jet.
 Last, we conclude the summary in Section~\ref{sec:conclusion}.

 Throughout the paper, we assume a cosmology with $\Omega_\mathrm{m} = 0.310$, $\Omega_{\Lambda} = 0.689$, and $H_0 = 67.7\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \citep{Planck2020}.
 In this case, $1''$ corresponds to $\sim$8.7\,kpc in the lens plane at $z = 1.7$ and $\sim$8.22\,kpc in the source plane at $z = 2.56$.